RNehara/Landsat_LST_Tool_R/README.md

 **Features**
 🔹 Calculates LST from Landsat 8/9 Band 10 (Thermal Infrared Sensor - TIRS)
-🔹 Radiometric and reflectance correction using metadata (MTL & XML)
+🔹 Radiometric and reflectance correction using metadata (txt & XML)
 🔹 Emissivity estimation using NDVI and reflectance bands based on Li & Jiang (2018)
 🔹 Atmospheric water vapor estimation using meteorological data
 🔹 Full support for daytime and nighttime acquisitions